 Five Common Kinds of Daisies

-There are many different types of daisies, in fact there are more than 20,000 species of plants that fall into the daisy family.
-Though it's not clear whether the daisy family or the orchid family have more species, both have plenty.
+There are many different types of daisies; in fact, there are more than 20,000 species of plants that fall into the daisy family.
+Though it's not clear whether the daisy family or the orchid family has more species, both have plenty.

-As there are so many types of daisy flowers, I could not possibly talk about all of them, but I am going to cover some of the most popular daisy types, with pictures.
+As there are so many types of daisy flowers, I could not possibly talk about all of them, but I am going to cover five of the most popular daisy types, with pictures.